liauto-siada/siada-cli/README.md

 For more detailed troubleshooting, check logs and use the `--verbose` flag for additional debug information.

+## Contributing

+We welcome contributions to Siada CLI!
+Whether you want to fix bugs, add new features, improve documentation, or suggest enhancements, your contributions are greatly appreciated.

+To get started with contributing, please read our [Contributing Guide](./docs/CONTRIBUTING.md) which includes:

+- Our project vision and development goals
+- Project directory structure and development guidelines
+- Pull request guidelines and best practices
+- Code organization principles

+Before submitting any changes, please make sure to check our issue tracker and follow the contribution workflow outlined in the guide.

 ## Acknowledgements

 Siada CLI is built upon the foundation of numerous open source projects, and we extend our deepest respect and gratitude to their contributors.